Texas Coastal Bend

 Coleto Lake Park

 Coleto Lake Park is a recreation center in Goliad, Texas managed by GBRA.
 It's a popular fishing and camping location so when the weather is nice, it can be quite busy.
 Because of it's design as a recreation center, the area around the lake can get rather busy with people so is not a great attraction for wildlife, however the park does have a nice walking trail with two bird blinds.
-A few notes, there is an admission cost of $12 per vehicle (as of 2018) and the blinds are well maintained, but I have not found them to be particularly productive from a wildlife perspective.
+A few notes, there is an admission cost of $17 per vehicle (as of 2019) and the blinds are not maintained so I have not found them to be particularly productive from a wildlife perspective.
 The trails are very nice, however, and I've had great luck on them especially in the Fall, Winter, and Spring.

 Formally Saxet Lake Park, this is a small, family park located a bit inland from Highway 59 just outside of Victoria.
 It surrounds several small lakes and is very well maintained by the county.
 The lakes attract a variety of water birds such as herons, egrets, and pelicans, and a variety of sparrows, pipets, and other passerines can be found in the trees.
 The star of the park is absolutely the Vermillion Flycatchers which call the area home during Fall and Winter.
 I've found as many as 6-8 at a time scattered around the park.